blockbusters07/MediBridge/README.md

 ## Getting Started ⏰

 ## To deploy the Smart Contract
+- Install Truffle npm package globally by running `npm install -g truffle`.
 -	Install Ganache and create a workspace.
-- Install Truffle npm package globally by running `npm install -g truffle`.
--	In the `truffle-config.js` file update the from: address to an address from your Ganache workspace.
+  # Workspace creation

 -	Run `truffle migrate --reset` from the command line to deploy the smart contract to the blockchain.
 -	Download Metamask Chrome extension for the browser to help interaction between the application and the blockchain.